Padres manager Mike Shildt announces retirement after just 2 seasons in charge

 Shildt went 183-141 and led San Diego to two postseason appearances during his brief tenure.
 The Padres won 90 games this season and finished second in the NL West before being eliminated by the Chicago Cubs this month in a tense three-game wild-card playoff series.

-“His dedication and passion for the game of baseball will leave an impact on our organization, and we wish him the best in his next chapter,” Preller said.
+“His dedication and passion for the game of baseball will leave an impact on our organization, and we wish him the best in his next chapter,” general manager A.J.
+Preller said.

 Preller will begin looking immediately for his fifth full-time manager since taking over the Padres' front office in 2014.